Everybit-legacy/everybit.js/README.md

 In order to re-publish someone else's content, the entire puff is bundled up and put into into the **content** field of the new puff, with **type** specified as "puff".

 #### **Profile and preferences**
 Every username has two special blocks of content associated with it.
 Both of them contain arbitrary key/value pairs related to that user.
 The **profile** block is for (generally public) information the user wishes to share about themselves.
 It could contain a field for their avatar or photo, information about where they work or how to contact them.
 The **preferences** block contains key/value pairs that could be useful for websites in determining how to display content for this user.
 These may be public or they could be encrypted using the public key of the user (zone) they wish to share the information with.
-For example, you may want to let the .freecats forum know that you wish to block user *.ocelot*, without anyone else (including user *.ocelot*) seeing this.
+For example, you may want to let the *.freecats* forum know that you wish to block user *.ocelot*, without anyone else (including user *.ocelot*) seeing this.

 ### Design principles
 The design of the puffball platform is driven by the following core beliefs:

-- Whenever possible, makes decisions a convention and not a rule.
+- Whenever possible, make decisions a convention and not a rule.
 - Provide good default values, then allow for customizability.
 - If it's not easy to use, it sucks.
 - If it's not beautiful, no one will want to spend time with it.